- Contact Us

 Descriptions of some of the workgroup key activities/action priorities will be detailed here, including links to Resource and Events pages.

-Resources: Currently, links to some relevant resources can be found on the SFU Psychology Department Indigenous Reconciliation Committee website: IRC Resources - Psychology - Simon Fraser University (sfu.ca)
+Resources: The workgroup has been buidling a webpage to include some resources that may be of interest; we will be continuing to add/develp the page as we go.
+Additional links to some relevant resources can be found on the SFU Psychology Department Indigenous Reconciliation Committee website: Resources - Psychology - Simon Fraser University (sfu.ca)

 We will make our work transparent and hold ourselves accountable in the ways detailed below.